alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello there!
+Hi there!
 I'm Chinmaya Kausik, a first-year mathematics Ph.D. student at UMich, with a background in geometry, topology and dynamics.
 A lot of my undergraduate work is in computer-assisted topology and geometry.
 I have nascent interests in statistical and reinforcement learning, especially offline RL and causality.

 Other things I'm eager to learn more about: geometric insights for representation learning (for example, representation learning techniques that use curvature-sensitive embeddings), algorithmic fairness.